kachick/chawan/doc/architecture.md

 Also, contents of the start.startup-script option are executed at startup.
 This is used when `cha` is called with the `-r` flag.

-There *is* an API, but it's severely underdocumented.
+There *is* an API, but it's somewhat underdocumented.
 Web APIs are exposed to pager too, but you cannot operate on the DOMs themselves from the pager, unless you create one yourself with DOMParser.parseFromString.

-[config.md](config.md) describes all functions that are used in the default config.
-However, it does not describe the true nature of the API: when pager.someFunction is called and someFunction is not present in pager, it dispatches the call to pager.buffer.someFunction (where pager.buffer is a reference to the current buffer).
+[config.md](config.md) describes all commands that are used in the default config.

-For example, all cursor movement commands described in config.md are in fact dispatched to the current buffer's container.
+A more complete description of the API can be found in [api.md](api.md).

 ### JS in the buffer